-If successfully remarketed on the January 25, 2016 reset date, the class A-5 notes, until the end of the accrual period relating to the April 25, 2016 reset date, will bear interest at an annual rate equal to three-month LIBOR plus % based on the actual number of days elapsed in each accrual period and a 360-day year.
-Each accrual period during such reset period will begin on a distribution date and will end on the day before the next distribution date.
-The next accrual period for the class A-5 notes will begin on January 25, 2016 and end on April 24, 2016.
+If successfully remarketed on the January 25, 2016 reset date, the class A-7A notes, until the end of the accrual period relating to the April 25, 2016 reset date, will bear interest at an annual rate equal to three-month LIBOR plus % based on the actual number of days elapsed in each accrual period and a 360-day year.

+During any reset period (or upon a successful remarketing on the January 25, 2016 reset date) when a class of reset rate notes bears a floating rate of interest (including both U.S. Dollar and non-U.S. Dollar denominated notes), accrual periods will generally begin on a distribution date and will end on the day before the next distribution date.
+The next accrual period for the class A-7A notes will begin on January 25, 2016 and end on April 24, 2016.